mikebway/poc-gcp-ecomm/docs/SCENARIO.md

 Cloud Function.
 This function examines the order and generates zero to many fulfillment tasks for each order item, writing task description documents to a Firestore "tasks" document collection.

-Following the now predictable pattern, a [Task Firestore Trigger](../tasktrigger/README.md) is invoked for each of the tasks written to Firestore.
+Following the now predictable pattern, a [Fulfillment Task Firestore Trigger](../tasktrigger/README.md) is invoked for each of the tasks written to Firestore.
 This reads the tasks from Firestore and publishes them to an "ecomm-task" Pub/Sub topic.

-Receiving pushes from this task topic is a [Task Distributor](..taskdistrib/README.md) Cloud Function.
+Receiving pushes from this task topic is a [Task Distributor](../taskdistrib/README.md) Cloud Function.
 This function knows nothing about how to execute the task but is configured with a map that informs it of additional Cloud Functions that it can synchronously invoke to handle task initiation (e.g. send an email etc).

+The [Fulfillment Orchestration gRPC API](../fulfillment/README.md) allows users to review the status of fulfillment tasks while web hooks and Pub/Sub topic subscribers use other APIs on this service to record task status updates as they are reported by other services, customer support, etc.